 annulment and divorce are two legal ways to end a marriage

-when relationship is bound to end, some couples would typically get confused about what proper legal action to file in order to end the marriage. oftentimes, parties would argue about having their marriage annulled rather than divorce. but what is the difference between divorce and annulment?
+When a relationship is bound to end, some couples would typically get confused about what proper legal action to file to end the marriage.
+Oftentimes, parties would argue about having their marriage annulled rather than divorce.
+But what is the difference between divorce and annulment?

 Filing for annulment is an application to declare the marriage as nulled and void, which means that there never was a valid marriage.
 Such application is quite unusual.
 Unlike divorce, a decree of nullity of marriage has a lot of grounds and may only be filed by one party.

 Listed below are the grounds for annulment set out by the Marriage Act, which the initiating party should take into consideration.